syed-rizvi-leanix/google_play_store_reviews/README.md

 - Generate a synthetic dataset of users and their installed apps.
 - Recommend app replacements for poorly rated apps.

+## Results
+* The result for the recommendation are stored in the `recommendations_results.txt` file.

 ## Installation and Setup

 ### Step 1: Install Requirements